-"The goal is for Chile to absorb as much CO2 as it produces, so that by 2050 the environmental impact will be zero," explains Laine Powell, Senior Vice President for South American operations in Statkraft's International Power business area.
+"The goal is for Chile to absorb as much CO2 as it produces, so that by 2050 the environmental impact will be zero," explains María Teresa González, who is Statkraft's country manager in Chile.

 The government has announced, among other things, that all Chile's 28 coal-fired power plants – which are mainly operated by companies from the United States, France and Italy – will close by 2040.
 The first phase involves closing eight thermoelectric plants.

 Although coal is still the most important source of energy in the Chilean power system, renewable energy sources are playing an increasingly important role.
 In 2013, the authorities set a target of 20 per cent renewable energy in the country's electricity grid by 2025.

 Latin America's first concentrated solar power plant, Cerro Dominador, is located in Antofagasta in the north of the country, with 210 MW of electricity, 17.7 hours of electricity storage and an investment of USD 1.4 billion.

 A number of new hydropower, wind power and solar power plants are under construction in Chile.

 The Chilean government has also promoted the introduction of electric buses in the public transport system and is encouraging alliances between bus operators, electricity companies and bus manufacturers using electric technology.